huunghi20061997/new-iframe-mrsimple/doc/readme.md

 **_Boolean_**

 Flag to tell the player to play or pause the video.
 Make sure you match this flag `onChangeState` to handle user pausing the video from the youtube player UI

 > **note on autoPlay**: The HTML5 `<video>` element, in certain mobile browsers (such as Chrome and Safari), only allows playback to take place if it's initiated by a user interaction (such as tapping on the player).

-However, the webview provides APIs to overcome this and will allow auto play in most cases.
-Use the [forceAndroidAutoplay](#forceAndroidAutoplay) prop if auto play still doesn't work. (usually is affected by older android devices)

 ## onChangeState